zloirock/core-js/docs/2019-03-19-core-js-3-babel-and-a-look-into-the-future.md

 #### No more non-standard non-proposed features

-Many years ago, I started writing a library that I needed as the core of my JavaScript applications: this library contained polyfills and some utilities for common needs.
+Many years ago, I started writing a library which I needed as the core of my JavaScript applications: this library contained polyfills and some utilities for common needs.
 After some time, it was published as `core-js`.
 I think that at this moment most `core-js` users do not use non-standard `core-js` features.
 Almost all of them were removed in previous releases, and it's time to remove all the remaining ones from `core-js`.
 Starting from this release, `core-js` can be finally called a polyfill.

-### Packages, entry points, and modules names
+### Packages, entry points and modules names

 A popular issue was a big size (~2MB) of the `core-js` package and duplication of many of its files.
 For this reason, `core-js` was split into three packages:
 - [`core-js`](https://www.npmjs.com/package/core-js), which defines global polyfills. (~500KB, [40KB minified and gzipped](https://bundlephobia.com/result?p=core-js@3.0.0-beta.20))
-- [`core-js-pure`](https://www.npmjs.com/package/core-js-pure), which provides polyfills without polluting the global environment.
+- [`core-js-pure`](https://www.npmjs.com/package/core-js-pure), which provides polyfills without pollution the global environment.
 It's the equivalent of `core-js/library` from `core-js@2`. (~440KB)
 - [`core-js-bundle`](https://www.npmjs.com/package/core-js-bundle): a bundled version of `core-js` which defines global polyfills.

 In previous versions of `core-js`, modules with polyfills for stable ECMAScript features and ECMAScript proposals were prefixed with `es6.` and `es7.` respectively.
-It was a decision taken in 2014 when all the features that could be after ES6 were considered as ES7.
+It was a decision taken in 2014 when all the features which could be after ES6 were considered as ES7.
 In `core-js@3` all stable ECMAScript features are prefixed with `es.`, while ECMAScript proposals with `esnext.`.

 Almost all CommonJS entry points were changed.
 In `core-js@3` there are many more entry points than there were in `core-js@2`: they bring maximum flexibility, making it possible to include only the polyfills needed by your application.